 Swimming/Aquatics in Fairfax, VA

-The J's Aquatics Center in Fairfax, VA offers a variety of recreational and competitive programming year-round to meet all of your aquatic needs.
-The Center features a heated, six-lane indoor 25-meter swimming pool with a graduated depth from 3.5’ to 8’.
-A permanent, handicapped access ramp provides 0’ to 3.5’ depth access for use by Individuals in wheelchairs, small children and others with special needs.
-Locker and shower facilities, including a family restroom, are also available to our members.
+The J’s Aquatics Center offers a variety of recreational and competitive programming year-round to meet all of your aquatic needs.
+Our heated, six-lane indoor 25-meter swimming pool has a graduated depth from 3.5’ to 8’.
+A permanent access ramp provides 0’ to 3.5’ depth access for use by individuals in wheelchairs, small children, and others with special needs.
+Locker and shower facilities, including a family restroom, are also available.